 Pagari

 An interesting find amidst all the weaponry is a section dedicated to all male pagaris.
-Before seeing this spread, I did not know that these head gears were a way to differentiate people according to caste and religion.
+Before seeing this collection, I did not know that these head gears were a way to differentiate people according to caste and religion.
+Rural Rajasthani people continue to wear these even now.
+The royals too adorn these during festivities.

 Mummy in Museum